F3real/F3real.github.io/content/crackmes_one1.md

 print_addr_content(0x00401642)
 ~~~

-After this we can simply run patched binary to get the flag.
+After this, we can simply run the patched binary to get the flag.
 Both solutions are really nice way to get more familiar with radare2 scripting.